 As a publicly-traded company with an established national presence, our Board is dedicated to its oversight responsibilities and oversees our internal policies as they relate to risk management and compliance.
-For additional information on matters related to our corporate governance, see our website at www.enova.com in the Investor Relations section under "Corporate Governance."
+For additional information on matters related to our corporate governance, see "Corporate Governance Philosophy" and "Corporate Governance Structure and Function" above.